redFrik/udk12-Back_to_basics/udk141218/README.md

 simple
 --
 upload this sketch to your arduino. it will read A0, scale down from 0-1023 to 0-255 and send this as a raw byte value over serial.

+note the difference between `Serial.write` and `Serial.println`. the latter is only really useful for debugging in arduino's serial monitor. use .write when sending to supercollider (or processing).

 ```cpp
 void setup() {
     Serial.begin(57600);